Electrician Certificate: Overview of Programs

 - Program Specializations: Inside or manufacturing plant

 - Prerequisites: High school diploma or GED, journeyman electrician card (for some programs

 Most programs include basic math courses, especially in algebra.
 Some programs may also offer specialty courses in topics like fiber optics or security systems.
 Other topics include:

 - National Electrical Code (NEC)

-- Residential wiring
+- Residential wiring and electrical circuits

 - Industrial electrical concepts

 - Occupational Safety and Health Administration (OSHA) regulations

 - Blueprint reading

 According to the U.S. Bureau of Labor Statistics (BLS), about 592,230 jobs were held by electricians in 2015.
 A faster-than-average increase in employment opportunities of 14% was projected for the 2014-2024 decade.
 This job growth was expected to come from new construction and the need to update electrical systems in older commercial properties and homes.
 Additionally, the increasing use of automated technologies was expected to aid job growth.
 The mean annual wage for electricians was $55,590 as of May 2015.